 The threat assessment team determines if the threat is easily and readily resolved, otherwise known as a "transient" threat.
-Examples of transient threats are jokes or statements made in anger that are expressions of feeling or figures of speech rather than expressions of a genuine intent to harm someone.
-Any threat that cannot be clearly resolved as "transient" or contains key indicators that expresses a sustained intent to harm someone beyond the immediate incident is treated as a "substantive" threat.
-Substantive threats always require protective action and interventions to prevent the threat from being carried out.
-In response to a "very serious substantive" threat made by a student, the threat assessment team additionally requires a mental health evaluation.
+Examples of transient threats are jokes, figures of speech, temporary feelings of anger at the time of the threat, or rehetorical remarks that do represent genuine or continued intent to harm someone.
+Any threat that cannot be clearly resolved as "transient" or indicates a contuining intent to harm someone beyond the immediate incident is treated as a "substantive" threat.
+Substantive threats always require protective action and intervention to prevent the threat from being carried out.
+When the school threat assessment team determines that a student has made a "very serious substantive" threat, the team additionally requires a temporary detention order evaluation with Loudoun County Emergency Services and a follow-up mental health evaluation.
 The team will consider recommendations from the mental health evaluation to reduce the risk of violence and to address the problem or conflict underlying the threat.
 For both transient and substantive threats, there is an emphasis on helping individuals and resolving the underlying issues.

 Threat Assessment Online Educational Program